 Moody's, Standard & Poor's, and Fitch append their ratings with an indicator to show a bond's ranking within a category.
 Moody's uses a numerical indicator.
 For example, A1 is better than A2 (but still not as good as Aa).
 Standard & Poor's and Fitch use a plus or minus indicator.
 For example, A+ is better than A, and A is better than A-.

 Remember that ratings aren't perfect and can't tell you whether or not your investment will go up or down in value.
 Before using ratings as one factor in your investment selection process, learn about the methodologies and criteria each ratings agency employs.
 You might find some methods more useful than others.

 Investment grade and high yield bonds

-Investors typically group bond ratings into two major categories:
+Investors typically group bond ratings into 2 major categories:

-You need to have a high risk tolerance to invest in high yield bonds.
-Because the financial health of an issuer can change—no matter if the issuer is a corporation or a municipality—the rating services can downgrade or upgrade a company's rating.
+You need to have a high risk tolerance to invest in high-yield bonds.
+Because the financial health of an issuer can change—no matter if the issuer is a corporation or a municipality—ratings agencies can downgrade or upgrade a company's rating.
 It is important to monitor a bond's rating regularly.
 If a bond is sold before it reaches maturity, any downgrades or upgrades in the bond's rating can affect the price others are willing to pay for it.